robfairh/design-optimizer/pubs/journal-article-2021/preliminary.md

 # Methodology

+Original approach:

+* Get initial population
+* Train ANN
+* Iterate:
+  * Use GA to obtain fitter populations
+  * Use ANN to obtain fitness values

+New approach:
+It seems like ANNs require a lot of training cases ...

+* Get initial population
+* Iterate:
+	* Use GA to obtain fitter populations
+	* Calculate fitness by running Serpent
+* Once I have enough cases: Train ANN
+* Iterate:
+  * Use GA to obtain fitter populations
+  * Use ANN to obtain fitness values

 ## Serpent

 This work used Serpent 2.1.31 and the cross-section library JEFF3.1.2 for obtaining the training data for the ANN.